The Yaqui: Music

 M. Winkler is the musical arranger for this film.
 Max Winkler, often listed as M. Winkler or Moe Winkler, was not a musician or music composer.
 He was a salesman for band and orchestra music.
 Max worked for a publishing house in New York City called Carl Fischer Music.
 While working as a clerk, he amassed tremendous working knowledge of thousands of pieces of music.
 He could recall almost in an instant.
 He used this knowledge to create a list of music he believed provided the film's best background music.
 Once the compiled list was complete, he would publish these suggestions in the form of a "Cue Sheet."
 Theater musicians could follow the "Winkler Cue Sheet creating the perfect musical accompaniment for the film.
-There is no known copy of the Cue Sheet for the Yaqui.

 Since Max was not a musician, his musical selections sometimes generated controversies.
 The criticism's basis was that only a true musician could develop a proper musical ambiance for a movie.
-There is an alternate musical cue sheet developed by Ernst Luz.
+Max Winkler compiled a complete score for the film when it was released.
+There is also an alternate musical cue sheet (pictured above) developed by Ernst Luz.